mfouesneau/arxiv_on_deck_2/docs/fromlatex.rst

 As it is common for a paper to come with a suite of user defined macros, we need to include them in the output.
 We include them in a HTML div: ``<div class="macros" style="visibility:hidden;">`` to help the rendering layout. see :func:`arxiv_on_deck_2.latex.get_macros_markdown_text`.

+We make sure that all calls to macros are in tex math mode to be handled by Mathjax or other processor (see: :func: `arxiv_on_deck_2.latex.force_mathmode`)

 Layout
 ~~~~~~